Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks: LP-Guided DRL-F Algorithm

 \subsection{Structure and Main Stages}

 The structure of the proposed LPDRL-F is shown in Fig. \ref{Fig4}.
 Note that the joint optimization problem is divided into two sub-problems, i.e., SGenRA, and ComRA.
 First, a DRL-F algorithm is proposed to allocate sensing energy and generating steps based on user states, including channel condition ${h_k}$ and CAQA requirement ${\Omega _{k,\min }}$.
-Given the sensing energy ${{\bf{E}}_s}$ and generating step ${\bf{z}}$ allocation solutions, the generating accuracy ${\Theta _k}$ can be obtained.
-Moreover, ComRA sub-problem can be analytically demonstrated as a standard LP problem.
-Then, users are ranked based on their generation accuracy and channel conditions, and a ranking-based communication energy allocation algorithm (RCE) is proposed to obtain the optimal communication energy allocation solution.
-Given the allocated communication energy, the communication capacity can be calculated.
-Finally, AvgCAQA is obtained based on the sensing energy and generating step solutions from DRL-F and the communication energy solution from RCE.
+Then, with the obtained sensing energy ${{\bf{E}}_s}$ and generating step ${\bf{z}}$, the generating accuracy ${\Theta _k}$ can be obtained.
+Moreover, ComRA sub-problem can be analytically demonstrated as a standard LP problem, and be optimally solved by a ranking-based communication energy allocation algorithm (RCE).
+Thus, AvgCAQA can be obtained (see \eqref{Equ8} and \eqref{Equ9}).